-In the course of the negotiations, though, the European Commission will continue to have outreach to industry, trade associations, consumer organisations and other representatives of civil society.
+In the course of the negotiations, though, the European Commission will continue to reach out to trade associations, consumer organisations, industry and other representatives of civil society.

-The European Commission will keep the Member States - in the Council - and the European Parliament of developments.
+The European Commission will keep the Member States - in the Council - and the European Parliament informed of developments.
 At the end of the negotiations, it is these two institutions - the Council containing representatives of Member States' governments and the directly elected European Parliament - that will approve or reject the agreement.